oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 ### <a name="Update"></a>[Update](Org.OData.Temporal.V1.xml#L148)

-Updates existing time slices with values from new time slices whose [`ApplicationTimeSupport/ObjectKey`](#ApplicationTimeSupportType)s match and whose intervals overlap
+Updates existing time slices with values from new time slices whose object keys match and whose periods overlap

 The update behavior for a given object key is known from the [SQL statement](https://www.ibm.com/docs/en/db2oc?topic=statements-update)
           `UPDATE ...
 FOR PORTION OF BUSINESS_TIME ...
 WHERE ...`.